OpenAssetIO/OpenAssetIO-WG/meetings/2022-02-10/Slides-for-Working-Group-002-2022-02-10.md

 ### Discussion
 - What similar mechanisms do people know about?
-- What is people's experience with the `usdSchemaGen` mechanism or similar mechanisms?
+- What is people's experience with the `usdSchemaGen` or similar?

 ---
 ---